Buk District, Daegu: Education

+Amenities

-Bukbu Library is municipal library that is located in Buk-gu.
+Bukbu Library is municipal library that is located in Buk District.
 The library opened 24 November 1983.
 The number of books is total 250,956; that of papers is 31,997.

+Gususan Library consists of one basement floor and three floors above the ground.
+It is a district library with more than 100,000 books and 544 seats.

+The district contains the traditional market Chilseong Market.